Do you want to add some indoor plants to your home but don’t know where to start? Today we’re sharing 5 easy tips for decorating with houseplants.

 I hope if you’ve been toying with the idea of adding some indoor plants to your home that you’ll give it a try.
 Decorating with houseplants can bring so much life to a space.
 In fact, I would say every room needs at least one plant!

-Now be sure to check out some of my friends who are also sharing ideas for decorating with houseplants and flower arranging ideas below!
+Now be sure to check out some of my friends who are also sharing ideas for houseplants and flower arranging below!